 The Midwest is home to a number of notable colleges that might typically fly under the radar.
 But oftentimes, that’s what makes these colleges so special — they’re true hidden gems.

-In the spirit of sharing some of these hidden gems with the rest of the country, we ranked our top 10 hidden gem colleges in the Midwest.
+In the spirit of sharing some of these hidden gems with the rest of the country, we rank 10 of the best hidden gem colleges in the Midwest.

 This public institution, located about an hour northwest of Minneapolis, landed No. 30 on the U.S. News and World Report list of top public schools in the Midwest in 2020.